PotatoManFelix/Bookstore-Assessment/README.md

    ```

 ## Version
-Please note that this project was developed using the following versions:
+Please note that this project was developed using the following versions, and hasn't been tested for compatibility with any other versions:
 - Node Package Manager (NPM): 9.8.1
 - Angular: 16.1.8